hedgedoc/hedgedoc/README.md

 ## Native setup

+:warning: When you are still running from the old repository, please run: `git remote set-url origin https://github.com/codimd/server.git` :warning:

 If you are upgrading CodiMD from an older version, follow these steps:

 1. Fully stop your old server first (important)